mayabenowitz/neuralcraft/README.md

 neuralcraft
+## A Free Massively Multiplayer Online Learning Platform
 ==============================

-A Free Massively Multiplayer Online Learning Platform
+This is a research-based repository regarding the Neuralcraft project and its direction.
+Our intent is to serve a standalone data application that clearly communicates the project's objectives and vision.

 Project Organization
 ------------